 Seven eminent expert design mentors from three faculties supported the teams through the programme:

 presented a broad selection of inputs and relevant papers informing the brief and context which can be viewed here....

 The Portsmouth Elephant Cage concluded with a presentation of the three schemes that were developed over the programme for the public and key stakeholders and hosted in The Portsmouth School of Architecture.
 An exhibition showing some impacts of the current proposals was also displayed.

-Height of the proposed sea defences in five locations showing the impact from ground level on existing landside views and access towards the sea on the Portsmouth Southsea frontage.
+model montage - height of the proposed sea defences in five locations showing the impact from ground level on existing landside views and access towards the sea.

 Many opportunities for enhancing the strategy and vision for Portsmouth's frontage were highlighted by a breadth of new, stimulating and innovative design ideas from the three teams.
 The teams ideas were entitled: